 This is achieved by:

 Our schools’ Christian character contributes to the personal development and well-being of all learners.
 The Christian vision of the school supports the well-being of pupils by helping the pupils to develop their spiritual growth and moral understanding.

 St John the Evangelist CE VA primary School achieved the Wellbeing Award on 24 September 2019.

 Developed in partnership with NCB, this whole-school award focuses on ensuring effective practice and provision is in place that promotes the emotional wellbeing and mental health of both staff and pupils.

 The award has a focus on changing the long-term culture of a school, and embedding an ethos where mental health is regarded as the responsibility of all.

-To successfully achieve this award, the children, staff, parents, governors and the wider community of St John the Evangelist CE Primary School were able to demonstrate how we:
+To successfully achieve this award, the children, staff, parents, governors and the wider community of St John the Evangelist CE Primary School will need to demonstrate how we: